25 Creative Ideas for Master Bedroom Storage

 Use Space You Can't See

 Under-bed storage in a master bedroom can store items that don’t have a space elsewhere in your home.
 Here, a wicker basket gathers oddly shaped gift bags and other wrapping supplies.
 You can easily find flat rolling bins with lids to keep all your seasonal clothes from collecting dust during the summer months.
 High-up shelves in the closet are also a great place to store special-occasion shoes or other items.

 Dress Up Walls

 On the other side of the room, staggered open shelves help to break up a large expanse of wall space.
-In place of a blank wall, the homeowners had a clever built-in installed, with a built-in bench (check out the storage underneath) and shelves.
+On them, homeowners display favorite decor collected over the years.
+Here, they act as art instead of clutter on the top of a dresser.

 7 of 26